 Intercultural philosophy and global contexts

 My intercultural work asks how philosophy of culture can be reconstructed beyond a narrowly European canon and how comparative perspectives transform classical problems concerning humanity, culture, expression, and objectivity.
-Kyoto in Davos is one important case within this broader orientation; the volume has also been discussed in an open-access symposium in the European Journal of Japanese Philosophy.
+Kyoto in Davos is one important case within this broader orientation.
+The volume has also been taken up in a dedicated symposium in the European Journal of Japanese Philosophy.